bob24/mle_training/README.md

  - Multiple sampling techinuqies are evaluated.
 The data set is split into train and test.
  - All the above said modelling techniques are tried and evaluated.
 The final metric used to evaluate is mean squared error.

+## Use env.yml file to stepup the required environment
+ - First create a conda environment say its 'myenv'
+ - Activate it using 'conda activate myenv'
+ - load the given .yml file using 'conda env update --name myenv --file env.yml --prune'

 ## To excute the script
 python < scriptname.py >